-Get the Aves modeling compound on Amazon and at Walmart.
+Get the Aves modeling compound on Amazon.

 If you are in need of a versatile air dry clay that is non-toxic and suitable for all ages, the DAS Air-Hardening clay is crack-resistant, dries in 24 hours, and comes in white and terra cotta.
 For serious art projects, the Creative Paperclay clay can be painted or sanded making it suitable for sculptures and molds.
 Plus, it can adhere to armatures and canvases if needed.

 How We Chose the Best Air Dry Clays

 We researched the most sought-after air dry clays in their respective categories and discovered that the best options are determined by their type, ingredients, drying time, adjustability, and other special features included by select brands.

 While searching for the best possible air dry clays, we discovered that the most popular type among users was the paper-based options due to their lightweight, malleable consistencies, and non-shrinking capability after drying.
 While not as popular, other clays like earthen- and epoxy-based clays are also viable options for serious sculpting and rock-hardness after drying.